Hue-Jhan/AI-Face-Recognition-n-Tracking/README.md

 # AI Face Recognition & Tracking
-Face recognition and tracking system, includes a hostile face tracking with coordinates and more functionalities, based on the haarscade model.
+Face tracking system for the Haarscade face recognition AI, includes a hostile face tracking with coordinates and more functionalities.

 # 💻Code